raspberrypilearning/turtle-tracker/en/step_4.md

 --- /task ---

 --- task ---
-Now click 'Make a List' again to make a second list called 'y coords'.
-You must select 'For this sprite only'.
+Now click **Make a List** again to make a second list called `y coords`.
+You must select **For this sprite only**.

 ![List creation dialogue for y coords](images/turtle-2-y-list.png)

-You will now have two empty lists on the Stage:
+You now have two empty lists on the Stage:

 ![screenshot of empty lists](images/empty-lists.png)

 --- /task ---

-Next you need to add coordinate data to the lists.
+Next, you need to add coordinate data to the lists.

 This table gives coordinate positions for your turtle: